 Built by Aichi, completed during last five days of August 1943.
 Delivered to the Imperial Japanese Navy (IJN).
-Assigned to the 582 Kokutai or 552 Kokutai.
+Assigned to either the 582 Kōkūtai or 552 Kokutai.
+No known tail code.

 Crashed on land near Arawe on a bombing mission against the area, most likely lost during the Japanese air raids between December 17-27, 1943 against